vnuko/lock-and-shut/README.md

-# Lock-and-Shut
+# Lock&Shut

-**Lock-and-Shut** is a Node.js and Express-powered application that allows you to remotely lock or shut down your PC using a web interface.
+**Lock&Shut** is a Node.js and Express-powered application that allows you to remotely lock or shut down your PC using a web interface.

 ## Demo